Naval Base Hawaii: Net laying

 After the attack on Pearl Harbor, there was concern about a second attack, as such more anti-submarine net operations were put in place to protect capital ships and the dry docks.
 Net laying ships: USS Ash, and USS Cinchona Aloe-class net laying ships, worked at Pearl Harbor through the war.
 YNG-17 a net barge was used by the net laying ships to store nets at Pearl Harbor.
 In 1941 at the Pearl Harbor entrance the Navy had only a torpedo net installed.
 The torpedo net was only about 30 feet deep and did not extend down to the bottom of the channel with anchors.
 Submarine nets are anchored to the bottom.
 One and maybe two midget submarines were able to go under the torpedo net.
 At the time of the attack, no nets were installed in the Naval Base harbor, as the shallow harbor was thought to be safe from air torpedoes.
-After the attack temporary and later permanent nets were placed to protect capital ships and the dry docks. a fleet of net laying ship ships were built and used at major bases across the Pacific War.
+After the attack temporary and later permanent nets were placed to protect capital ships and the dry docks.
+A fleet of net laying ships were built and used at major bases across the Pacific War.